 Our Methodology

-How we track private jet ownership and calculate emissions
+How we track private jet flights and calculate emissions

 Data Sources